Lighthouse Friends Home Page

 So hail! bright beacon of the night,

-Hail, aud thrice hail, Sakonnet Light!
+Hail, and thrice hail, Sakonnet Light!

 Getting to and from the lighthouse was often difficult and sometimes impossible due to the heavy seas.
 The tower was cold and damp during winter.
-A violent storm in August of 1924 swept all the station's boats away, damaged the boat dock, and broke the windows in the tower.
-William Durfee, the keeper on duty at the time, saw waves breaking on the main galley's roof, and spray easily reaching above the top of the lantern room, seventy-five feet above sea level.
+A violent storm in August 1924 swept the station’s boats away, damaged the boat dock, and broke the windows in the tower.
+William Durfee, the keeper on duty at the time, saw waves breaking on the main galley’s roof, and spray easily reaching above the top of the lantern room, seventy-five feet above sea level.
 The force of the waves shook the station to its foundation.

 The lighthouse also somehow survived the hurricane, but a large crack was later found in the tower's base.
 The Coast Guard made the necessary repairs, including replacing the beacon with an incandescent vapor lamp, again powered by kerosene.
 A foghorn was also installed at that time.